 Note: There may be some repeats from the Birth Bag Suggestions list, which you’re encouraged to check out for some great ideas of things you can use at home, hospital or birth centre.

-- 4 large garbage bags (1 for soiled laundry, 1 for garbage, plus 1 replacement each)
+- 4 large, strong garbage bags (2 for garbage, plus replacements)

 - Plastic ice cream pail or other suitable container with lid for placenta

 - Large pkg. maxi pads, extra long (the bigger, thicker the pad the better).
 Avoid pads with a “dry-weave” topping as they can be irritating to your perineum

 - Small bottle of peroxide – best thing ever to clean blood from surfaces and fabrics

 - Cookie sheet or other large firm portable surface

 - Q-tips, in case of care of umbilical cord